Dawtt/sbRct1/README.md

 - full run (commands from root directory mostly)
     - `yarn install` or `npm install`: install dependencies for node.js based on `package.json`.
     - `react-scripts build` builds the JS codebase which the node server will serve.
 This is code from Facebook's `create-react-app` which includes webpack.
-    - `mvn clean` compiles java code & dependencies
+    - `mvn clean compile` compiles java code & dependencies
     - `mvn spring:boot run` should run the backend java server & front-end node server.
 - `/package.json`
     - lists dependencies for node.